BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 The machines on the internal network are not exposed to the public Internet.
 Only the JumpBox and Load balancer machines can accept connections from the Internet.
 Access to these servers are only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 23.96.23.32 can access the Jump Box
+- HTTP web traffic can access the Load Balancer

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by:
+- SSH connection from the Jump Box via Pot 22
+- HTTP traffic from the load balancer via Port 80

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+The Local Machine
+- What was its IP address?
+23.96.23.32

 A summary of the access policies in place can be found in the table below.